ilammy/ilammy.github.io/_drafts/birth-of-a-patch.md

 I use [debug] tags for commits that need to be removed later.
-You're free to do anything you want as long as you're comfortable with it, and you do it privately without involving other people into it
+You're free to do anything you want as long as you're comfortable with it, and you do it _privately_ without involving other people into it
 (such as your code reviewers).

 Note, however, that while my commits seem to be incoherent they are not made by simply binding Ctrl-S hotkey to `git commit`.
-While I keep most of the information in my head the commits are still self-contained pieces of changes.
+I keep most of the information in my head but the commits are still self-contained pieces of changes.
 Each of them introduces some _small_ atomic improvement.
 It is important to keep them small but meaningful.
 Commit early and often,
-do not postpone it until committing at the end of the day.
+do not postpone it until the end of the day.

 ### Wrapping up for the day

 It's important to have something working at the end of your hacking session.
 This feeling of accomplishment keeps you motivated and preserves momentum.
-In my case I've managed to get the icons somewhat displayed.
+In my case I've almost managed to get the icons displayed.
 At least on my machine.
 In one environment.
 Sometimes.
-If you know where to look.
+If you know where to look for them.

 ![Almost-working icon of notepad.exe](/images/2018-11-11/02-notepad.png)

-Now all that remains is to do more testing, fix some bugs
+Now all that remains is more testing, fix the bugs
-(there _will_ be bugs),
-cleanup the code,
-prepare the patches
-and submit a pull request.
+(like the icons not actually displaying where they should be), cleanup the code, prepare the patches and submit a pull request.

 I like to leave incomplete tasks slightly broken by the end of the day.
-This gives you a good anchor point to resume your work next day.
+It gives me a good anchor point to resume the work next day.
 In this case I left the commits and remaining bugs as-is, knowing that they will be the first thing I notice tomorrow.
 Just don't forget to `git push` them to some remote repository.

-### Keeping commits organized with `git rebase`
+### Keeping commits organized with _**git rebase**_

 Remember that ugly stream of incoherent commits?
 That's obviously _not pretty_.